History of the Los Angeles Dodgers: 1990s: Rookies, end of the Lasorda era and the new ownership

-The McCourts and the Sabermetric experiment
+The McCourts and the sabermetric experiment

-In 2004, the Dodgers were returned to family ownership, as News Corp sold the team to Boston real estate developer Frank McCourt.
+In 2004, the Dodgers were returned to family ownership, as News Corporation sold the team to Boston real estate developer Frank McCourt.
 McCourt immediately hired Paul DePodesta as his new general manager, replacing Dan Evans.
 As an assistant general manager in Oakland under Billy Beane, DePodesta favored a highly statistical approach to evaluating prospects and potential free-agents.
 This sabermetric approach, widely publicized in the book Moneyball: The Art of Winning an Unfair Game by Michael Lewis, led many to believe that new owner McCourt was unwilling to pay for high priced talent, and would thus reduce the Dodgers to a status similar to small-market teams such as Oakland.
 With a team largely assembled by DePodesta's predecessors, and augmented by some acquisitions of his own, DePodesta saw the Dodgers near the top of the standings through much of 2004.
 In an effort to put the team over the top that year, DePodesta pulled off a number of mid-season trades, including sending away three key players (including popular team leader LoDuca), while obtaining several new players.
-The Dodgers did manage to win the NL West in 2004, but bowed out quickly in four games in the Division Series to the eventual National League champion St. Louis Cardinals.
+The Dodgers did manage to win the NL West in 2004, but lost quickly in four games in the Division Series to the eventual National League champion St. Louis Cardinals.

 During the winter of 2004–05, the team parted ways with several more longtime players, including Beltré and Green.
 Their replacements included starting pitcher Derek Lowe, outfielder J. D. Drew, and the run-producing, but aging second baseman Jeff Kent.
 DePodesta's radical overhaul did not bear fruit in 2005, as the Dodgers suffered from clubhouse strife and stifling injuries, finishing with their second-worst record in Los Angeles history.
 The club also faced an overwhelming number of injuries that quickly scuttled the team's hopes of repeating as division champions.
 Among them were Drew's broken wrist, All-Star shortstop César Izturis's injury that required Tommy John surgery, and closer Gagné's deteriorating elbow condition that would also require surgery and force him to miss much of the 2005 season.
 Manager Jim Tracy also parted ways with the team at the end of the 2005 season, citing irreconcilable differences with DePodesta.
 However, DePodesta himself was fired by McCourt less than a month later, with McCourt later citing DePodesta's lack of leadership and dissatisfaction over DePodesta's handling of the process of hiring a new manager.
 Ned Colletti was hired as the new Dodger GM on November 16, 2005.